bjagasia/public-ahk-shadowblade/README.md

 Now we can translate from English to Japanese in a heartbeat.

-### How it works
-Disclaimer: Initially, this was not really written to be shared or used by others, so it is not properly documented and some of the variable names are not self-explanatory and some are in danish.
-I'm sorry about that.
-However if you don't go digging too deep, you should not get in trouble.
-The `UserCommands.ahk` file should be easy to edit.

 Here are some quick tips about the script and how it works:

 ##### Function `gui_destroy()`